AmericanRedCross/rcrc-drones/source/timeline.rst

 Timeline of drone use
 #####################

 The following is an incomplete timeline of UAS use by Red Cross and Red Crescent Societies since 2013.
+We apologize for any usage or events we missed in our research.
+We would like to hear from you so that we can update this timeline.
+Please contact daniel.joseph@redcross.org regarding any omissions.

 ****
 2013